Council elections

 • are not already a state-enrolled voter or council-enrolled voter for the same council.

 Only one person can apply to enrol as the corporation’s representative.
-Applications for enrolment will be provided on this page shortly.
+Enrolling to vote is optional.

 Resigning your enrolment